3box/ceramic-stats/README.md

 #### In Progress

+- Persistent object storage for compressed Loki chunks (S3 or file system locally)
-- Persistent storage for logs (Postgres or S3)
+- Persistent index storage for labeled logs (DynamoDB or boltdb locally)
 - Single Dockerfile to start all containers
 - Setup Grafana provisioning with config files